The Build System¶

 state.toml) are remapped to match the new plan numbering - Output files from old tasks that no longer appear in the new plan are automatically deleted

-This means a change to one spec in a multi-spec project won't discard progress on unrelated specs.
-The project brief is also preserved during incremental audits to avoid invalidating input hashes for all tasks.
+This means a change to one spec in a multi-spec project won't discard progress on unrelated specs, and even within the changed spec, unaffected tasks keep their build progress.

 Use --replan to force a full plan regeneration from scratch.